Frequently Asked Questions

 Will the new JEA Headquarters be constructed to withstand a powerful hurricane or other dangerous storms that could impact our community?

-The new Headquarters building is not being planned for Category 5 hurricane rating.
-Building to that specification would greatly increase construction costs.
-JEA does have alternative remote sites for storm response when faced with a high-level hurricane category or potential Downtown flooding.
+The new Headquarters building is not being planned for Category 5 hurricane rating but will be constructed with redundancy measure.
+JEA has alternative remote sites for storm response when faced with an intense hurricane or potential Downtown flooding.

 Will JEA buy the land for the new Headquarters building?
 Will it buy or lease the building?

-Ryan Companies purchased the land from the City of Jacksonville.
+Ryan Companies will purchase the land from the City of Jacksonville.
 JEA will lease the completed building from Ryan.

 Will any environmental site remediation be necessary to prepare the land under which the new Headquarters will be built?

-Yes, Ryan Companies is coordinating with the City and with the Florida Department of Environmental Protection (FDEP) to assess and conduct any site remediation required by FDEP.
+Yes.
+Ryan Companies is coordinating with the City of Jacksonville and the Florida Department of Environmental Protection (FDEP) to assess and conduct any site remediation required by FDEP.

 Aside from its current Downtown campus, will any existing JEA facilities be impacted or closed as a result of the new Headquarters construction?